Kunthive/Crypto/public/newsletters/CR-A Framework To Successfully Invest In Web3.md

-# MR PRO | A Framework To Successfully Invest In Web3
+# A Framework To Successfully Invest In Web3

 ## Capitalize On The Upside Of Crypto Without Being A Professional Investor